monyxie/qr-lite/README.md

 ## Supported Browsers
 This extension only supports Firefox at the moment.

+## Development

+1. Clone this repo.
+2. Run `yarn` to install dependencies.
+3. Run `yarn dev` to watch source files and automatically build the add-on when they change.
+4. Load the temporary add-on by going to `about:debugging#/runtime/this-firefox`, then click "Load Temporary Add-on.." and choose `dist/manifest.json` in the project root.

-## Build Steps
+## Building

-The build script only supports Linux.
+Build steps on Linux:

 1. Make sure you have Node >= v14.16.0, Yarn >= 1.22.10, and the `zip` command installed.
 1. Open terminal and cd to project root.
 1. Run `./release.sh`.
-After this you'll get two zip files in the `release` directory: `qr-lite-release.zip` is the installable extension, while `qr-lite-source.zip` is the source code.
+After this you'll get two zip files in the `release` directory: `qr-lite-release.zip` is the installable extension, while `qr-lite-source.zip` is the source code zip.

 ## Todo
 * Translations